Sixth Form Curriculum

 Although there are alternative post-16 qualifications on offer, we remain convinced that A levels are the best choice for the majority of pupils in the King’s Sixth Form, offering depth and rigour.
 Their flexibility allows us to construct individual courses to suit each student.
 Together with the broader King’s enrichment and extra-curricular programmes, A levels are an appropriate preparation for the good universities which are the next step for most of our leavers.
 The students at King’s receive one of the broadest educations imaginable; and this breadth is not prescribed, but rather developed to suit the interests and talents of each individual.

-The main features of the Sixth Form curriculum are explained in the introduction which follows this foreword.
+The main features of the Sixth Form curriculum are explained in the curriculum booklet.
 We believe that students should choose either three or four A levels at the outset, with the majority of students ultimately taking three through to their conclusion.
 It is clear from recent discussions that universities still want to see three strong A level grades.

 We offer the Extended Project Qualification, a major piece of research culminating in an extended essay.
 It encourages independent thinking at an advanced level and has proved useful to students preparing for university application.
 Details can be found towards the end of the booklet.
 The Project is optional, but we hope that the majority of our students will elect to do it as part of their Sixth Form studies.